loris-imageserver/loris/doc/redhat-install.md

 Install Loris
 -------------

-Now you're ready ton install Loris proper.
+Now you're ready to install Loris proper.
 This is usually a matter of `git clone`ing this repo, adding the loris user, and running `setup.py`.
 The only caveat here is that you must be sure to install using Python 2.7.